 Try to avoid putting unsupervised loopstart lines in a line pool.
 These lines can become hung, especially when a remote user uses the line pool to make an external call.

 There are two more programming settings that must be assigned before a line pool can be used:

-- You must assign line pool access to telephones in Line access programming. - You must assign system-wide line pool access codes in System programming.
+- You must assign line pool access to telephones in Line access programming. - You must assign system-wide line pool access codes in System proming for line pools A to 0, and/or routes and destination codes.
+PRI line pools can only be accessed by being assigned to routes and destination codes.

 Tips - A telephone can be administered to search automatically for an idle line from several lines appearing on the telephone.
-Assign a line pool as the prime line (in Lin eaccess) and all the lines in the line pool must appear on that telephone.
-When the user lifts the receiver or presses the button marked Handsfree/Mute, any one of the lines, if idle, can be selected by Automatic Outgoing Line selection.
+Assign a line pool as the prime line (in Line access) and all the lines in the line pool must appear on that telephone.

+When the user lifts the receiver or presses the handsfree button, any one of the lines, if idle, can be selected by Automatic Outgoing Line selection.